What Are the Benefits of Sleep? 10 Key Questions Answered

-How Important Is Sleep to Mental Health?
+How Important Is Sleep for Mental Health?

 There is definitely a link between sleep and mental health.
 According to the Sleep Health Foundation, depression and low-quality sleep are linked.
 Instead of reaping the benefits of getting enough sleep, 36% of patients that suffer from depression also have insomnia, while 21% of people have mental health issues.
 People are much more likely to develop anxiety and depression if they can’t get quality sleep on a regular basis.